 This article will explain one way you can upload data to your Virtual Data Centre.

 iiNet Data Upload allows you to send us your data on an external storage device, and we will take care of the transfer for you.
 This means no long waits for huge data transfers, and no strain on your ADSL connection running full bore for weeks at a time.
-Once we've uploaded your data to your Business Cloud network, you will be able to start using it immediately, and we will send the device back to you. iiNet Data Upload is the affordable and time-saving way to move large quantities of data from your local network to your cloud without any hassle.
+Once we've uploaded your data to your Business Cloud network, you'll be able to start using it immediately, and we'll send the storage device back to you. iiNet Data Upload is the affordable and time-saving way to move large quantities of data from your local network to your cloud without any hassle.

 iiNet Data Upload Procedure